keithbuhler/sophia-socal/index.md

 <br>

-## Welcome!

-Who/what/where is SOPHIA SoCal and why does it exist?

 SOPHIA SoCal is a monthly informal gathering in Orange County, CA, consisting of Orthodox Christian laymen and clergy who are  philosophers, thinkers, teachers, or simply interested in philosophy and Orthodox theology.

 We meet monthly to offer fellowship, connect Orthodox philosophers and like-minded people, and provide a forum for an Orthodox engagement with enduring ideas of contemporary relevance.